jramnani/GildedRoseJavaLLC/gilded-rose-llc-frontend/README.md

 cd gilded-rose-llc-frontend
 ```

-Install dependencies
+Install dependencies (We used yarn, feel free to use either npm or yarn, to use npm just enter the npm commands related to the ones below)

 ```
 yarn install
-# or
-npm install

 ```

 Run the development server:

 ```
-npm run dev
-# or
 yarn dev
 ```